netrisai/docs/tutorials/upgrading-netris.rst

 Due to potential database structural changes between Netris versions, it's highly recommended to take a backup of the database before upgrading.
 The backup will be used in the unlikely event of the need to perform a rollback.

-1. To create a database backup, run the following command on the Controller:
+1. To create a database backup, run the following command by first SSHing the Controller:

 .. code-block:: shell-session

   kubectl -n netris-controller exec -it netris-controller-mariadb-0 -- bash -c 'mysqldump -u $MARIADB_USER -p${MARIADB_PASSWORD} $MARIADB_DATABASE' > db-snapshot.sql

-Ensure that SQL file ``db-snapshot.sql`` is generated in the current directory.
+Ensure that SQL file ``db-snapshot.sql`` is generated and present in the current directory.

 2. Stop all Netris agents on devices managed by the controller (switch & SoftGate).

-For the switch agent:
+For the switch agent, first SSH to the switch and run the following command:

 .. code-block:: shell-session

   sudo systemctl stop netris-sw

-For the SoftGate agent:
+For the SoftGate agent, first SSH to the SoftGate and run the following command:

 .. code-block:: shell-session